JellyfishCMS/assets-pipeline-webpack/documentation/stage0.md

-# WEBPACK configuration stage 0
+# Webpack configuration stage 0

 ## Define the basic Webpack configuration

 Webpack configuration is define through a **JavaScript Object**.
-The first step to learn how to use webpack is to get familiar with the configuration options of webpack.
+The first step to learn how to use Webpack is to get familiar with the configuration options of Webpack.

-You can refer to the [offical documentation](https://webpack.js.org/configuration/)
+You can refer to the [offical documentation](https://Webpack.js.org/configuration/)

 The _jellyfish-assets-pipeline-webpack_ project contain at this stage a standard pre-configure **JavaScript Object** in the file called `webpack.base.js`.

-The idea is that this file would be the same for any of our future webpack configuration.
+The idea is that this file would be the same for any of our future Webpack configuration.
 When creating a new configuration we would create a new JavaScript file such as `webpack.default.js` and programmatically modify the **JavaScript Object** provided by the `webpack.base.js` file.
 (We will see how in details in the next Stage of this tutorial).

 In addition to that, we will be using a `config.js` file to define some global variable for our Webpack configuration.